 Type | Description |

-Source database operation limits: During the schema migration and full migration phases, do not perform DDL operations that change the database or table structure.
+Limits on source database operations: During schema migration and full data migration, do not perform DDL operations to change the structure of the database or tables.
 Otherwise, the data migration task fails.
 If you perform only full data migration, do not write new data to the source instance.
-Otherwise, data inconsistency occurs between the source and destination.
+Otherwise, data inconsistency occurs between the source and destination databases.
 To maintain real-time data consistency, select schema migration, full data migration, and incremental data migration.
-To ensure the migration task runs properly and to prevent logical subscription interruptions caused by a primary/secondary switchover, your PolarDB for PostgreSQL (Compatible with Oracle) instance must support and have Logical Replication Slot Failover enabled.
-For more information, see Enable Logical Replication Slot Failover.
+To ensure the migration task runs as expected and to prevent logical replication from being interrupted by a failover, PolarDB for PostgreSQL (Compatible with Oracle) must support and enable Logical Replication Slot Failover.

-Note If the source PolarDB for PostgreSQL (Compatible with Oracle) cluster does not support the logical replication slot failover feature (for example, when the cluster's Database Engine is Oracle Syntax Compatible 2.0), the migration instance may fail and cannot be recovered when the source database triggers an HA failover.
-Due to the limits on logical subscriptions in the source database, if a single piece of data to be migrated from the source database exceeds 256 MB after an incremental change during the running of a migration instance that includes an incremental task, the migration instance may fail and cannot be recovered.
-You need to reconfigure the migration instance.
+Note If the source PolarDB for PostgreSQL (Compatible with Oracle) cluster does not support Logical Replication Slot Failover, for example, if the Database Engine is Oracle syntax compatible 2.0, a failover in the source database may cause the migration instance to fail and become unrecoverable.
+Due to the limits of logical replication in the source database, if a single piece of data to be migrated exceeds 256 MB after an incremental change, the migration instance may fail and cannot be recovered.
+You must reconfigure the migration instance.

-If the source database has long-running transactions and the instance includes an incremental migration task, the write-ahead log (WAL) before the transaction commit may accumulate and cannot be cleared.
+If the source database has long-running transactions and the instance performs incremental migration, the WAL before the transaction commit may accumulate and cannot be cleared.
 This can lead to insufficient disk space in the source database.

 |